Equity and Social Justice

 With our UW Botanic Gardens partner, we created a Diversity and Equity Committee, to explore jointly topics of diversity, equity, and inclusion—with the goal of providing a welcoming experience for all visitors, staff, and community members to our grounds and programs.
 These bimonthly conversations engage staff in the discovery, learning, and implementation of equitable and antiracist practices.
 See a list of our DEI conversation topics, resources, and discussion prompts.

 In 2021, the Foundation successfully lobbied the Washington State Legislature for an appropriation to conduct a community survey related to the Washington Park Arboretum and Seattle Japanese Garden to help align future plans with our diverse community needs and priorities.
-This inventory project will engage the community to help define equity and inclusion priorities aligned with regional and statewide goals, appropriately recognize the Coast Salish peoples as the original inhabitants of the land, and guide community programming and engagement.
-The survey is scheduled for 2023.
+This inventory project engaged the community to help define equity and inclusion priorities aligned with regional and statewide goals, appropriately recognize the Coast Salish peoples as the original inhabitants of the land, and guide community programming and engagement.
+The survey ran from Mother’s Day to August 11, 2023.
+More than 5,000 community members completed the questionnaire.
+Click here to read a slideshow summary of key findings and recommendations.

 The Foundation will also leverage its voice within our networks—through our partnerships at the Arboretum, with industry associations, and with Seattle-based arts, culture and science organizations.
 Together, we touch many people in our community and beyond.
 We each must use our voice when it comes to determining the future direction of our society.